symfony/symfony-docs/cookbook/security/voters_data_permission.rst

                 return VoterInterface::ACCESS_ABSTAIN;
             }

-            // check if voter is used correct, only allow one attribute for a check
+            // check if the voter is used correct, only allow one attribute
-            // this isn't a requirement, it's just the way we want our voter to work if(1 !== count($attributes)) {
+            // this isn't a requirement, it's just one easy way for you to
+            // design your voter
+            if(1 !== count($attributes)) {
                 throw new InvalidArgumentException(
                     'Only one attribute is allowed for VIEW or EDIT'